linode/docs/docs/applications/containers/deploy-minio-on-kubernetes-using-kubespray-and-ansible.md

 remote_user=username
 {{< /file >}}

-4. Copy the example inventory directory and rename:
+4. Copy the example inventory directory and rename it:

         cp -r inventory/sample inventory/minio

-5. Use Kubespray's inventory generator to build the inventory of hosts for Ansible.
+5. Use Kubespray's inventory generator to build an inventory of hosts for Ansible.
 Declare the list of IP addresses for each Linode.

         declare -a IPS=(kubernetes-master-ip etcd-ip slave-ip)
         CONFIG_FILE=inventory/minio/hosts.ini python3 contrib/inventory_builder/inventory.py ${IPS[@]}

     {{< note >}}
-Do not use hostnames when declaring $IPS.
+Do not use hostnames when declaring `$IPS`.
 Only IP addresses are supported by the inventory generator at this time.
 {{< /note >}}

 6. Example configuration for the cluster in this guide.